I believe losing a child is the most brutal loss there is, but I hope what I have learned from the death of my son can help you in some small way.

 13. Please let people help you, and don't push them away, especially your spouse.
 If you are married, be there for each other.
 It isn't easy, but I promise it is worth it.
 I typically isolate during times of great pain or sadness, and this can make my grief much worse.
 I know it also worries my husband.
 He wants to help, and I have often gone to the room and grieved alone.
 Sometimes, I need to do this, but the times I have let my husband in have been an enormous comfort.
 Never forget that people love you and genuinely want to help.

 14. The most important lesson I can convey is leaning into God.
 Spirituality has been proven to help with grief.
-We will never understand why we lost our child, but knowing that God is there to help with your loss is such a comfort.
+We will never understand why we lost our child, but knowing that God is there to help with our loss has been such a comfort.
 After the loss of Jake I prayed a lot.
 I leaned on God not only for comfort but also for guidance.
 I was led to read a book called Walking With God Through Pain and Suffering by Tim Keller.
 This book was a life-saver.
 As stated, I will never comprehend losing Jake, but I know he is with God, and I feel a peace that absolutely defies logic and understanding.
 I pray you can find this as well.

 I am terribly sorry that you have joined this club; nobody should have to bury their child.